 What bikes can I rent in Kyrgyzstan?

-For example, both MuzToo and ZorroMoto rent out Yamaha XT600E motorcycles.
+A lot of companies in Kyrgyzstan will rent the Yamaha XT600E motorcycles.
 They’re tough, bullet proof, tried and tested bikes with solid engines.
 They’re easily repaired and good long-distance overlanding machines.

 For an XT660E you’re looking at between £60-£70 a day.
 With any company, the longer you rent, the more the price comes down.
 Consider the time of year you rent as well, peak season means less flexibility in price, rental duration and negotiations.